miha-stopar/extract-repetitions/README.rst

 About
 =====

-Extractor library provides automatic extraction of repeated entities (sequence of HTML tags) on web pages.
+Extractor library provides automatic extraction of repeated entities (entity - sequence of HTML tags) on web pages.
+It can be used for example for retrieving news articles as usually all articles come in the same format - for example *div > p a img*.

 The library can be used as follows (see *tests* folder):
 ::